KevinFocke/SudokuSolver/README.md

 - feat compare initial sudoku vs end sudoku, highlight changed values in red.

 Ver 4:

+- feat add optional input keywords; add array of optional keywords encapsulated in struct sudoku:

+name: Newspaper_02_03_2022 //the name of the sudoku.

+dimensions: 9 x 9 // Format is rowDimension x colDimension.
+Used as a double check.

+boxmatrix: // Used in snake matrix, for every number include which box it belongs to.
+To improve the readability of the input file, put the boxmatrix directly under the matrix

+source: // where was the sudoku found?

+method: // how was the sudoku fetched?

+screenshot: // link to a screenshot of the sudoku

+hash: // takes a hash from the matrix and (if defined) the boxmatrix

+comment: // optional comment about the sudoku

+# can be used for comments.
+Everything after the # will not be interpreted on the line.

+- feat keywords also get copied into the output file + records get added "stats" & "solved".

 - Create automated benchmarking of algos.
 - Add optimized Algo (checks the ROW + COL of diagonal instead of every field)
 - Refactor input error detection; using fgets and regex